oakleyaidan21/URG/readme.md

 # URG

-Untitiled Rhythm Game (URG) is a simple rhythm game I made for fun.
+Untitiled Rhythm Game (URG) is a simple, four-lane rhythm game.
 Hit notes coming down the screen that correspond to rhythmic events in songs.

 ![](./bin/demo.gif)

+This project is one I made for fun in JavaFX.
+This was mostly just to see if I had the chops to make a game from scratch (base JavaFX is not really suited for games), so I might use this as a basis for a more creative one down the line, maybe created with an actual game framework.

 ## How to Play